New kiwifruit breeding centre confirmed for Bay of Plenty - NZ Herald

 "We are going to take our world-leading new cultivar development programme to the next level through the innovation of our people and increased investment by Zespri and Plant & Food Research.

-"The kiwifruit breeding ventre is fantastic news for the New Zealand kiwifruit industry and everyone who is a part of it."
+"The kiwifruit breeding venture is fantastic news for the New Zealand kiwifruit industry and everyone who is a part of it."

 Ahie said the board expected to announce the appointment of a chief executive officer for the new centre in the coming month.